San Jose, CA

 • Fitness and Wellness: Maintaining a fitness regimen can also be a significant expense in San Jose.
 Gym memberships, yoga or pilates classes, personal training sessions, and wellness services like massages or spa treatments are cost considerations.

 • Travel and Tourism: As a travel hub, many San Jose residents take advantage of their proximity to other destinations in California.
-However, frequent travel, whether it’s a weekend in Napa Valley or a trip to Lake Tahoe, increases the overall cost of living.
+However, frequent travel, whether a weekend in Napa Valley or a trip to Lake Tahoe, increases the overall cost of living.

 • Events and Festivals: San Jose hosts numerous events and festivals annually, celebrating everything from local culture to music to technology.
 While these events contribute to the city’s vibrant atmosphere, participation often comes with ticket costs, food, and other related expenses.